Nkbalaji2002/Learn_Git_3/README.md

 9. Unstage a file - git reset README.md

 10. Reset the staging area and working directory to the last commit - git reset --hard

+# Inspect and Compare

+11. View the commit history - git log

+12. View changes not yet staged for commit - git diff

+13. Show details of the most recent commit - git show